 Over the years, more buildings were added to the complex.
 The first addition occurred in 1911 with the addition of new high school on the west edge of the lot.
 A new gymnasium was added in 1919.

-The bell remained in the Central School cupola bell tower until June 1966 when it was moved to a plinth on the south side of the new high school building on the southside of the block.
-That building would later be repurposed as the city's junior high school when the current Mandan Senior High School building was opened in 1968.
+The bell remained in the Central School cupola bell tower until 1966 when the building was demolished upon completion of the new Senior High School building.
+The bell was moved to a plinth on the south side entrance of the high school building, now repurposed as the junior high school.

 Bell on Plinth - 2014